- Start early on

 Don’t set your hiking goals too high

 Be ready to fail in reaching the goal you have set for the hike.
-It is better to reach to the middle of the planned distance and turn back and return rather than having to deal with exhausted toddlers who cannot make another step on the way to the summit and needing to carry them all the way up and then down.
+It is better to reach to the middle of the planned distance and turn back and return rather than having to deal with exhausted toddlers who cannot take another step on the way to the summit and need to carry them all the way up and then down.

 Keep in mind that children of different ages have their limits

 Again do not set unrealistic distance goals.
 Rather, try to train your children to walk a little bit more with every next hike.
 This will improve their endurance and will make them better every time.
 Make sure that you walk just enough so that the child and you have sufficient energy left to get back.
 Plus, ensure that you don’t overdo it because exhausting the child can lead to a possible meltdown which is an unbearable experience for any parent and hiker.